MarbleBag/NexusVault-Java/nexusvault.format.m3.export.gltf/docs/README.md

 ## Versioning

-This project is versioned with [SemVer](http://semver.org/) and stores a list of major changes in its [changelog](CHANGELOG.md), including upcoming changes
+This project is versioned with [SemVer](http://semver.org/) and stores a list of major changes in its [changelog](CHANGELOG.md)

 ## License

-This project is licensed under the GNU AGPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU AGPLv3 License - see repository root folder for license file.